sanderlab/sanderlab.github.io/README.md

 This repository contains the code for sanderlab.org

+# How to the sanderlab.org Website

+To change website

+## Edit Text
+1. Edit this data file: https://github.com/dfci/sanderlab/edit/master/docs/sanderlabdata.json
+2. Make sure the result is valid JSON: https://jsonformatter.curiousconcept.com/#

+## Edit Images
+Images may be added or removed here: https://github.com/dfci/sanderlab/tree/master/docs/images **NOTE:** Ensure images of people are placed in the people folder versus images for research activities.

 # Projects
 ## Linode-Hosted Project List
 This is a list of projects that are available on Linode server.
 They are accesible via either of the following: